916-278-6834 (Dept. Office)

 Professor Zhang's research interests include software engineering, software architecture, formal methods for secure software engineering, formal methods for information assurance and computer security, and programming language theories and paradigms.
 She has been conducting research in these areas and published research papers in journals and international conferences.

 In summers of 1997, 1998, 1999, and 2000, Dr. Zhang served as a Visiting Associate Researcher at UC Davis and was involved in projects on formal specification and verification of distributed computing systems and projects on formal specification and verification for information assurance and computer security.
+In 2010, Dr. Zhang received Software Architecture Professional Certificate from the Software Engineering Institute of Carnegie Mellow University.

 Professor Zhang has been active on professional activities.
 She has served on program committees and/or as session chairs for international conferences.
 She has also reviewed a range of technical papers for journals and international conferences.